 High Protein Vegetarian Foods

 So, how does a vegetarian get their adequate intake of protein?
-The answer is in some of the great high protein vegetarian-type foods that vegetarians can add to their diets below:
+The answer is in some of the great high protein plant foods for vegetarians, that vegetarians can add to their diets below:

 1. Greek yogurt